-Artist Bailey Bob Bailey: “Lily-0″ by Sam Amidon, mainly how it builds and narrates… also, because I can’t help becoming transfixed.
+Artist Bailey Bob Bailey: “Lily-0” by Sam Amidon, mainly because how the song builds and narrates… also, because I can’t help becoming transfixed.

 Read any good books lately?

-Artist Bailey Bob Bailey: ANTIGO NICK (Sophokles) translated by Anne Carson.
+Artist Bailey Bob Bailey: Sophokles’s ANTIGONICK translated by Anne Carson.

 Seen any good art lately?

-Artist Bailey Bob Bailey: Just finished a world wind tour of Europe, it would probably be a Veronese of some sort.
+Artist Bailey Bob Bailey: Just finished a world wind tour of Europe.
+It was probably a sort of work by Paolo Veronese.

-Poet Robin Becker: Rothko at the MFA in Boston.
+Poet Robin Becker: Mark Rothko at the MFA in Boston.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).